Setup and Print

 The function prints data related to PMUs.
 Optionally, an IO

 may be passed as the last argument to redirect the output.
-Users can also omit the Analysis
+Users may choose to print only measurement data by passing the Measurement

 type.